 Guidance in Choosing a Shrub for Your Yard

-- If you are looking to install a privacy screen consisting of living plants, then (assuming that your need for privacy does not come and go) you will want plants that keep their leaves year-round.
-Otherwise, neighbors would have a clear view into your property during the winter.
-In this instance, evergreen shrubs are the clear choice.
+If you are looking to install a privacy screen consisting of living plants, then (assuming that your need for privacy does not come and go) you will want plants that keep their leaves year-round.
+Otherwise, neighbors would have a clear view of your property during the winter.
+In this instance, evergreen shrubs are a clear choice.

 Short Lists of Shrubs From Each Category